ori-drs/rosbag_blur_face_tool/README.md

 # rosbag_blur_face_tool

+This tool currently works for ROS1 bag files

 ## Description
 - Opens bag files and displays three separate windows for cam0, cam1, and cam2.
 - Allows click-and-drag to create blur regions, which can be further stamped with left-click.